DSP-Channel/DSP/README.md

 Visitors can expect several regularly updated DSP examples with VHDL codes under GPL License in this repository soon.
-Caffe Docker images are also provided, please visit
+Please visit
 <span lang="zxx"><span class="underline"><http://caffe.berkeleyvision.org/></span></span>
 for more information on Caffe and visit
 <span lang="zxx"><span class="underline"><http://docker.com/></span></span>
-for more information on docker contain.
+for more information on docker container.
 Please visit
 <span lang="zxx"><span class="underline"><https://aws.amazon.com/docker/></span></span>
 to run docker image at Amazon AWS and visit
 <span lang="zxx"><span class="underline"><https://docs.microsoft.com/en-us/azure/docker/></span></span>
 to run docker image at Microsoft Azure cloud services.
-Our docker images are tested with NVIDIA CUDA 10.0 and NVIDIA cuDNN 10.0 on Ubuntu 18.04 LTS.
+Our Caffe installations are tested with NVIDIA CUDA 10.0 and NVIDIA cuDNN 10.0 on Ubuntu 18.04 LTS, so please do not expect our free support on Caffe other than this.